cbeneke/beneke.cc-content/pages/02.blog/02.path-to-kubernetes-nextcloud/item.md

 ---

 ## Disclaimer
-The 'Path to Kubernetes' posts will be a short series of posts, describing multiple steps of my root-server to kubernetes migration.
+The *Path to Kubernetes* articles are a short series, describing multiple steps of my root-server to Kubernetes migration.

 ## Preparations